Phạm Thành Lương: Club

 After Hà Nội F.C. folded in 2012, he moved to rival Hà Nội T&T.

-International career
+International

 Lương was the member of the squad that won the 2008 AFF Suzuki Cup.
 On December 8, 2008, he scored his first goal for the national team against Malaysia national football team in the tournament.
 Two days later, he scored a goal against Laos in the 4–0 win.
 He captained the U-23 Vietnam to win the silver medal at the 2009 Southeast Asian Games.
 His performance in the tournament was seen by the Vietnamese press and he was awarded the Vietnamese Golden Ball.
 Lương announced his retirement from Vietnam National team after being eliminated by Indonesia in the 2nd leg of AFF Suzuki Cup 2016 Semi Final.

+Managerial career

+On 8 September 2023, Thành Lương was appointed manager of V.League 2 club Hòa Bình at the age of 35.
+In March 2024, he left Hòa Bình to become assistant manager to Kiatisuk Senamuang at Công An Hà Nội.